yosoyjay/cyclecloud-llm/README.md

     - "Size (GB)" is the desired size of the shared filesystem.
 This is the total size of the filesystem used for home directories, not the local scratch space on the VMs.

 - "Advanced Settings":
-    - "Credentials" is the correct that you provided through the environmental variables
+    - "Credentials" are the correct and match what you provided through the environmental variables
-    - "{Scheduler, Login Cluster, HP Cluster}-init" included appropriate projects.
+    - "{Scheduler, Login Cluster, HP Cluster}-init" include appropriate projects.
         - "cc_misc_ndv4", "cc_slurm_nhc", "cc_slurm_pyxis_enroot" is appropriate for compute VMs
         - "cc_misc_ubuntu" is appropriate for all vms
     - "Public Head Node" - check if public IP is for scheduler is desired